Fostering Creativity Initiative

-Fostering Creativity aims to support both children and adults to develop creative attitude to life and to maintain a sense of curiosity throughout life.
+Fostering Creativity aims to support both children and adults to develop a creative attitude to life and to maintain a sense of curiosity throughout life.

-“But if creativity with a capital C is largely beyond our control, living a creative personal life is not.
+“…creativity involves changing a way of doing things, or a way of thinking …” “But if creativity with a capital C is largely beyond our control, living a creative personal life is not.
 And in terms of ultimate fulfilment, the latter may be the most important accomplishment.”
 M. Csikszentmihalyi: Creativity

-According to my observations, what hinders us in co-creating according to our power and magnificence is the way we look at things (our attitude) and that is what preludes our creative – form making – thoughts.
+According to my observations, what hinders us in becoming co-creators and using our true power and magnificence is the way we look at things (our attitude) and that is what preludes our creative – form making – thoughts.

 Please note that being limited is a human condition therefore approaching the topic of our ‘faultiness’ needs delicate handling by acceptance and compassion.

 The good news is that we can train ourselves to see more of the ‘whole’.
 One way of doing it is to train the ‘right side’ of our brain so it wakes up and works ‘better’.

 If we dare to look, we can see that we all have a unique way of looking at life and so we can pursue life in a unique manner.

 It is our responsibility to find the way back to our Creative Power, realize what blurs our vision of Wholeness and move onto greener pastures.